derpAmazing/PyGame-Cultivation-Game/README.md

 ```
 The rest of the libraries (random and os) are standard libraries and should come with Python.

-To run the game, run start.bat
+To run the game, run start.bat (Make sure you have Python in your system's PATH environment variable)